 Welcome

 In Somerset, we welcome you in seeking a safe home in our communities.
 The information below will help you access things that are important to everyday life.
-You can also get support to access these things from your host and from your local councils.
+You can also get support to access these things from your host and from your local council.

 Support after your arrival